EOMMINHO/tower-server/README.md

 The current host sends command by serial communication without any protocol.
 The update version will include protocol with error recovery.

+Arduino need a program in the folder: /dev/stepper/stepper.ino

 #### Schematics

 will be updated later...